mitchellroe/blog/lvm-guide-with-linear-and-striped-volumes.md

 LVM offers several advantages over a traditional, single volume.
 There are essentially two schemes one can use:

-- Linear volume, which allows for dynamically adding and removing disks from the pool.
+- **Linear volume**, which allows for dynamically adding and removing disks from the pool.
 In practice, it will fill one whole disk before moving on to the next disk.
-- Striped volume, which allows for better parallel performance.
+- **Striped volume**, which allows for better parallel performance.
 This functions somewhat like a software-defined RAID 0.

 ## What is LVM?